whiletruelearn/whiletruelearn.github.io/content/essays/patch-paradox.md

 By the old scorecard, the first agent wins easily.
 But if you're measuring by the ratio above, the second agent probably made the better call.
 It delivered the same value to the user without meaningfully expanding what an attacker could go after.

 This is why I think the real goal isn't maximizing code produced.
 It's maximizing useful behavior while keeping the surface, `S`, as small as you can get away with.

+So when companies say that they are more productive than ever, are they measuring in terms of LoC, pull requests , tickets closed in an issue tracker.
+How useful are these metrics are going to be in the long term?

 # Deletion Deserves Equal Billing With Creation